Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 - If you were in Cheryl’s shoes, what might you be looking for through the counselling process?

 - How would your awareness of Indigenous worldviews influence your work with, and perhaps your hopes for, Cheryl?

-- How might your identity as an Indigenous or as a non-Indigenous counsellor influence your perspectives and approach?
+- How might your identity as either an Indigenous or a non-Indigenous counsellor influence your perspectives and approach?

-- How would you balance Cheryl’s right to determine the goals of the counselling process with your emergent cultural awareness?
+- How would you balance Cheryl’s right to determine the goals of the counselling process with your emergent cultural awareness and cultural hypotheses?

 Treat this conversation as a peer consultation.
 If this is an online discussion, ensure that you carefully attend to the posts of your peers in crafting your contributions to the ongoing dialogue.

 Some of you have grown up in contexts that mirrored the Western individualist worldview that historically undergirds most of the concepts, processes, and perspectives in counselling and psychology.
 Others may come from cultural backgrounds that uphold a collectivist worldview.
 Participate together in creating a list of the ways of knowing, being, and doing inherent in each of these perspectives.
 Generate as many specific points as you can, and wherever possible, pair corresponding points up under each type of worldview.